 My Life in Advertising offers three books in one: an exciting autobiography about the social climbing of a poor American, from 1866 to 1927, a story of the birth of modern advertising seen by one of those who shaped it, and a collection of universal principles to make a successful living and to succeed in selling products.

-My Life in Advertising is excellent book.
+My Life in Advertising is an excellent book.
 It’s easy to read, full of lessons to be applied in our lives, and fascinating from start to finish.
 I therefore highly recommend it 😉.

 I will soon be reviewing Scientific Advertising, which is Hopkins’ book that sets the universal foundation for scientific advertising, and which is sure to be even more interesting and exciting.
 Stay tuned!